Toggle menu

 1.2 The HRA Business Plan is a key strategic document which sets out the council's income and expenditure plans for delivering Council Housing Services in Gateshead.

-1.4 As this is a 30-year plan, assumptions become more uncertain with each year of the plan.
-The primary risks are in relation to future inflation and interest rates, however, the most up to date forecast information has been used in the preparation of the plan.
+1.5 As this is a 30-year plan, assumptions become more uncertain with each year of the plan.
+The primary risks are in relation to future inflation and interest rates, however, the most up-to-date forecast information has been used in the preparation of the plan.

-1.5 Overall, the revised HRA Business Plan is a fully costed, sustainable plan and does not breach the minimum £3 million reserve balance during the life of the plan (30 years).
-The plan requires as a minimum efficiency savings over the medium term of £3.823 million with a requirement for this to be front loaded with £1.604 million required in 2025/26.
+1.6 Overall, the revised HRA Business Plan is a fully costed, sustainable plan and does not breach the minimum £3 million reserve balance during the life of the plan (30 years).